 I will end this week with a hearty #GOUSA! as they enter the Championship round of the WBC with a game against Japan on Tuesday night at 9:00 PM EDT in Los Angeles, after beating the DR 6-3 on Saturday night.
 The winner will play the Netherlands or Puerto Rico who will meet in the other Semi-Final on Monday.
 The Final will be on Wednesday night.

 Though I was born a few blocks from what was to be the NY Worlds Fair/Shea Stadium/Forrest Hills Complex, my parents saved me from being a NY fan by moving to Elkins Park in 1955, when I was 6 months old.
 I have been living and dying w/ Philly sports teams ever since.
 Now over 60 , I bring an older, but hopefully not stodgy, spin to this blog.
 By day I am a mild mannered controller/IT guy for a family business, but by night you will either find me @ CBP at least 17 games a season, and most other nights yelling at my tv as if they can hear me.
-Though I attend many other local sports, my main love has always been baseball, and my focus here is the Phillies, but will also cover Temple Football, and be a part of the team covering the Philadelphia Union.
+Though I attend many other local sports, my main love has always been baseball, and my focus here is the Phillies, but I am also part of the team covering the Philadelphia Union.